oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 **Internal Users:**

 Users access EBS using URL https://`<Internal LB URL:port>`.
 The connection flows via external/internal firewall to the Load Balancer in DMZ.
-Load Balancer terminates the SSL and passes the request on port 8010 to EBS internal servers 'X', 'Y'.
-The internal EBS servers communicate with EBS RAC Database on Linux VMs 'A', 'B' using port 1531 and validate the user request.
+Load Balancer terminates the Secure Socket Layer (SSL) and passes the request on port 8010 to EBS internal servers.
+The internal EBS servers communicate with EBS RAC Database on Linux VMs using Database listener port 1531 and validate the user request.

 **External Users:**

 External users access EBS using URL https://`<External LB URL:port>`.
 The connection flows via external/internal firewall to the Load Balancer in DMZ.
-Load Balancer terminates the SSL and passes the request on port 8010 to EBS external server 'X'.
+Load Balancer terminates the SSL and passes the request on port 8010 to EBS external server.

 ### Workload Monitoring Requirements